-Oversees the performance of the Chief Risk Officer (who reports to the Risk Committee and the CEO) and the risk management function.
+- Reviews the contingency funding plan, effectiveness of Morgan Stanley's Basel III advanced systems, capital planning process and Morgan Stanley's Title I Resolution Plan and Recovery Plan, as necessary. - Oversees risk management and risk assessment policies and guidelines. - Oversees the performance of the Chief Risk Officer (who reports to the Risk Committee and the CEO) and the risk management function.

-PRINCIPAL SHAREHOLDERS 6.
+6. PRINCIPAL SHAREHOLDERS